BrennoMatos/portifolio-dados/data-engineering/README.md

-# Engenharia de Dados

-Projetos relacionados à construção de pipelines e processamento de dados.
+# Data Engineering

+Projects related about the construction of pipelines and data processing.

-## Conteúdo planejado
+## Planning Content

-- ETL com Python
+- ETL with Python
-- PostgreSQL
-- Docker
+- Paas and Containerization tools
-- Airflow
+- Workflow Management Platforms
 - Data Warehousing